 Year 7 and 8

-In Ebacc subjects; English, maths, science, MFL, geography, history and RS students will be set knowledge organiser quizzes during a week A. These will be set and completed via Google Classroom.
+In Ebacc subjects; English, maths, science, MFL, geography, history and RS students will be set knowledge organiser quizzes during a week A. These will be set and completed via the Bromcom Student App.
 Class teachers will set a second homework activity for the Ebacc subjects, where possible this will be set on a Week B. In all other subjects students will be set one homework per fortnight, this may be set on either week.

 Plus at least 60 minutes of reading per week (students should read their accelerated reading book).

-In Ebacc subjects; English, maths, science, MFL, geography, history and RS students will be set knowledge organiser quizzes during a week A. These will be set and completed via Google Classroom.
+In Ebacc subjects; English, maths, science, MFL, geography, history and RS students will be set knowledge organiser quizzes during a week A. These will be set and completed via the Bromcom Student App.

 English and Maths class teachers will set an additional two pieces of homework per fortnight, one per week, where the timetable allows.
 In science, students will be set three pieces of homework per fortnight, one for each of biology, chemistry and physics.
 In other subjects, class teachers will be set one homework per fortnight.